 After the event (ATE) insurance: what you need to know

 After the event (ATE) insurance (a type of legal expense insurance) can help lessen the financial blow of a lost case for both the client and lawyer.
-Generally, the insurer will pay some amount of costs, fees, and/or disbursements should the client’s case lose.
+Generally, the insurer will pay some amount of costs, fees, and/or disbursements if the client is unsuccessful.
 It is important to understand the specific policies and contracts involved and how they can affect the litigation.
 ATE insurance varies widely in policy terms.
 Depending on the insurer and the product, there can be very different duties governing the relationship between the lawyer, the client, and the insurer.
 Since there is no standard contract or policy, the risks can change from policy to policy.
 Here are some of the considerations.

 How is the premium paid?
 What is the premium?